NishchayAnand/software-engineering/DBMS/Relational/Fundamentals/Normalization.md

 ### Second Normal Form (2NF)

+Every attribute in a row should be dependent on the primary key.
+If it doesn't depend on the entire key, then it doesn't belong in the row, i.e., it doesn't belong in that entity.

-Second Normal Form is about how a table's non-key columns relate to the primary key. **Each non-key attribute must depend on the whole primary key, not just part of it**.
+Second Normal Form is about how a table's non-key columns relate to the primary key. **Each non-key attribute `must depend on the whole primary key, not just part of it`**.

 Designed to tackle partial dependencies.